theatlasroom/tidbits/libraries-frameworks/django.md

   - includes a url field, using HyperlinkedIdentityField
   - HyperlinkedRelatedField instead of PrimaryKeyRelatedField

+## django-hosts
+- used to manage subdomains for your application

 ### APIS / Request / Response / status
 - Request
   - an object that extends HttpRequests and provides more flexibility